 Indeed, it is.

-Strategy is a major part of sales in general, in cultivating effective sales, and being able to generate more (and more lucrative) sales.
-This is true on a both a macro and a micro level.
+Strategy is a major part of sales in general, in cultivating effective sales and being able to generate more (and more lucrative) sales.
+This is true on both a macro and a micro level.

 You should have a clear overriding strategy for your professional photography business – which products to offer, your ideal clientele, your sales target, etc.